-Transactions involving borrowed securities, securities loaned, securities purchased under resale agreements ("resale agreements") or securities sold under agreements to repurchase ("repurchase agreements") are accounted for as collateralized agreements or financings.
+Transactions involving borrowed securities, securities loaned, securities purchased under resale agreements ("resale agreements") or securities sold under repurchase agreements ("repurchase agreements") are accounted for as collateralized agreements or financings.
 The Company has elected the fair value option for certain resale agreements and repurchase agreements.
-Resale and repurchase agreements which are part of a specific trading strategy and hedged by securities and derivatives are reported using the fair value option.
-For further discussion, please refer to Note 4 of the consolidated statement of financial condition.
+Resale and repurchase agreements which are part of a specific trading strategy and hedged by securities and derivatives are reported using the fair value option (see Note 4).
 Securities borrowed and securities loaned are recorded at the amount of cash collateral deposited or received.
 It is the policy of the Company to obtain possession of collateral with a fair value equal to or in excess of the principal amount loaned under resale agreements.
 Collateral is valued daily, and the Company may require counterparties to deposit additional collateral or return collateral pledged when appropriate.
 Interest on such contracts is accrued and is included in the consolidated statement of financial condition in receivables from and payables to broker-dealers and clearing organizations.